Princegupta101/candidate-00X-powerofaum-module-metrics/README.md

 - ✅ **Deployment Ready:** Vercel configuration included
 - ✅ **HTTPS Support:** Enabled through Vercel
 - ✅ **Strictly to Spec:** No additional features beyond requirements

-## 🚀 Next Steps for Production

-### Database Integration
-- Replace mock data with database queries
-- Add data validation and sanitization
-- Implement caching for performance

-### Security Enhancements
-- Implement authentication middleware
-- Add rate limiting
-- Restrict CORS origins
-- Add request validation

-### Monitoring & Analytics
-- Add logging middleware
-- Implement health checks
-- Add performance monitoring
-- Error tracking and reporting

-## 👥 Contact Information
-This implementation was created for the Alatree Ventures tech assessment.
-For any questions or clarifications about the code, please refer to the GitHub repository or contact through the appropriate channels.

----
-**Built with ❤️ for PowerOfAum SaaS Engine**